Cognitive behavioral therapy: Therapist

-A typical CBT programme would consist of face-to-face sessions between patient and therapist, made up of 6–18 sessions of around an hour each with a gap of 1–3 weeks between sessions.
-This initial programme might be followed by some booster sessions, for instance after one month and three months.
+A typical CBT program would consist of face-to-face sessions between patient and therapist, made up of 6–18 sessions of around an hour each with a gap of 1–3 weeks between sessions.
+This initial program might be followed by some booster sessions, for instance after one month and three months.
 CBT has also been found to be effective if patient and therapist type in real time to each other over computer links.

 Cognitive-behavioral therapy is most closely allied with the scientist–practitioner model in which clinical practice and research are informed by a scientific perspective, clear operationalization of the problem, and an emphasis on measurement, including measuring changes in cognition and behavior and the attainment of goals.
 These are often met through "homework" assignments in which the patient and the therapist work together to craft an assignment to complete before the next session.
 The completion of these assignments – which can be as simple as a person with depression attending some kind of social event – indicates a dedication to treatment compliance and a desire to change.
 The therapists can then logically gauge the next step of treatment based on how thoroughly the patient completes the assignment.
 Effective cognitive behavioral therapy is dependent on a therapeutic alliance between the healthcare practitioner and the person seeking assistance.
 Unlike many other forms of psychotherapy, the patient is very involved in CBT.
 For example, an anxious patient may be asked to talk to a stranger as a homework assignment, but if that is too difficult, he or she can work out an easier assignment first.
 The therapist needs to be flexible and willing to listen to the patient rather than acting as an authority figure.